 History

-During World War I it became an Officers Club for the French Army.
+During World War I, the villa was used as an Officers Club for the French Army.
 Around 1920 the city acquired the castle and then closed it in 1931.
-In 1939 it was sold to the US Army Garrison Wiesbaden and then served as the Rod and Gun Club for the US Military personnel.
-The castle was turned over to the United Pentecostal Church in 1977.
-It then fell into disrepair due to vandalism and fire after the church left in 1984.
+After World War II it was acquired by the US Army Garrison Wiesbaden and then later served as the Rod and Gun Club for US Military personnel.
+The castle was turned over to the United Pentecostal Church in the 1970s, then fell into disrepair due to vandalism and fire after the church left in 1984.

 Thanks to the Society of Nature and Art in 1993, the castle was restored to as it is known today.
-This group of artists and educators vision was to develop the senses and the mind through art and culture.
+This group of artists and educators had a vision to help visitors develop the senses and the mind through art and culture.

 Things to do Outside

 There is so much to do on the beautiful park grounds even before going inside.
 There are hands-on stations, an amazing playground, a climbing wall and a barefoot path.
-The first station we stopped at we were able to paint a special wish on the wishing stone.
+The first station we stopped at we were able to paint a special wish on a ‘wishing stone.’

 Then to explore and give a great lesson to children about the power of the sun, there was a magnifying glass that actually burned wood!